RSE-Cambridge/iris-magnum/README.md

 For more information, please see: https://rse-cambridge.github.io/iris-openstack

-## Contributing

-If you have any problems, please do raise an issue, or even better, make a pull request that includes a fix to help others that may hit a similar issue.

-## Examples

-Generally the later examples build on things used in the earlier examples.

-### Magnum Guided Tour
+## Magnum Guided Tour

 This example uses terraform to create the k8s cluster, from a pre-registered Magnum template.
-For operators, we provide a link the ansible that registers the given template.

 We give you an overview of what a working Magnum cluster is able to do out the box.
 We look at the built in monitoring and load balancing capabilities.

-We also look at using ingress controllers, and kubectl proxy to limit the number of public IP addresses your cluster will consume.
+For more details, see the [Magnum Guided Tour](./magnum-tour/README.md)

+## Juypter Hub on Magnum

-### Manila CephFS PVC
+## Manila CephFS PVC

 We then use kubectl to register a storage class that supports creating volumes using OpenStack Manila created CephFS shares.